Don't miss the deadline. Apply now >

 Small Business Grants for Women in Texas

-Are you looking for grants for your woman-owned businesses in Texas?
+Looking for grants for your woman-owned business in Texas?
+We’ll give away 3 this month.

-If you’ve done much searching on the internet, you know how hard it can be to find grant money for your woman-owned business.
-Government isn’t likely going to help you.
-Other sites offering grant money can seem a little shady.
+If you’ve done a Google search for “women’s business grants in Texas,” you know how hard it is to find grant money for your woman-owned business.
+The government isn’t likely going to help you, and their process is overcomplicated.
+Other sites offering grant money send you down an endless rabbit hole.

 You’ll also want to peek at the resources below.
 There are plenty of helpful folks in Texas who will partner with women entrepreneurs like you.